WennyCS/Data-Science-Hacktiv8/README.md

 4. P1M1_Credit_Card_Default_Model.ipynb
     It's a model to predict credit card defaults

-5. P0M1_(Analization_and_Visualisation)_of_Factors_that_Influence_YouTube_Channel_Popularity.ipynb
+5. P0M1_(Analysis_and_Visualisation)_of_Factors_that_Influence_YouTube_Channel_Popularity.ipynb
-    It's an analization and visualisation of factors that influence youtube channel popularity.
+    It's an analysis and visualisation of factors that influence youtube channel popularity.
 You can see the visualisation at Google Data Studio. https://datastudio.google.com/u/0/reporting/0a7cca00-416e-4004-b092-11be0b8bbada/page/EAa1C

 Hoping that my projects can give you insight.
 Have a splendid day ✨✨!